timeazure/timeazure/README.md

 <p align="center">
  🩺 <b>🟢 - ingame & 🌙 - offtab/afk</b>
 <p align="center">
-💊 TC, C+H always!!
-I do not gaf do whatever 💊 I LIKE TALKING TO PEOPLE!!!
+💊 TC, C+H always!!!!
+PLS CUDDLE ME I LOVE IT.!!!!! 💊 I LIKE TALKING TO PEOPLE!!!
 INT W ME!!!
 Also ask me about ships I will be <del>ab</del>normal.
 On that topic idm if ships interact!
 I think it's fun LOL
 </p>
 <p align="center">
 🔷 Only friend me if you're 16+ pleaaaaaaaseeeee................. also no I'm not following your main .
 Leave me Alone